 Yes, Piriton is typically safe to consume.
 However, it can only be used with your veterinarian’s permission.
-Medication can cause unpleasant effects in dogs, just as it does in humans.
+Medication can cause unpleasant effects in dogs, just as in humans.

 That is because a specialist should appropriately evaluate your pet to establish whether their symptoms are due to an allergic response or are the consequence of another health issue.

-It’s also crucial for a veterinarian to prescribe the right amount of Piriton for your pet to get the most comfort without overdosing.
+It’s also crucial for a veterinarian to prescribe the right amount of Piriton for your pet so that it can get the most comfort without overdosing.

-Because dogs can overdose on Piriton, it’s critical only to give your pet the appropriate dose.
+Because dogs can overdose on Piriton, giving your pet the appropriate dose is critical.

-The highest quantity that can be recommended is 1.1 mg per pound of body weight of your pet.
+The highest quantity that can be recommended is 1.1 mg per pound of your pet’s body weight.
 An overdose can have serious side effects, including convulsions.
 As a result, it’s critical to consult your veterinarian before administering Piriton to your pet.

 Table of Contents